 Honors and CapstonesView Honors website

-Students enrolled in the computational biology concentration will complete a research project in their senior year under faculty supervision.
+Seniors complete a research project under faculty supervision.
 The themes of such projects evolve with the field and the technology, but should represent a synthesis of the various specialties of the program.
-A minimum of one semester of independent study is required (such as BIOL 1950 or CSCI 1970), although many students may conduct a full year of independent study.
+Students must enroll in either one semester of reading and research with a CCMB faculty member or approved advisor or a 2000-level computational biology course.

 - Students seeking honors are advised to choose a Thesis Advisor prior to the end of their Junior year

-- Students must complete the Registration form for their respective track in Comp Bio and submit it to CCMB@BROWN.EDU
+- Students must complete the Comp Bio registration form and submit it to CCMB@BROWN.EDU

 Any deviation from these rules must be approved by the director of undergraduate studies, in consultation with the student's advisor.